 Secondly, another problem that surfaced once we reached the field for data collection was the sample.
 The intended sample for this project was estimated at about 60 villages, across 3 blocks (Maheshwar, Barwaha and Sanwad) in the Khargone district of Madhya Pradesh in India.
-Khargone was only the most pragmatic choice in this case, because MP is the largest cotton producing state in the country, and Khargone, the largest cotton producing district in it.
+Khargone was only the most pragmatic choice in this case because MP is the largest cotton-producing state in the country, and Khargone, the largest cotton producing district in it.
 However, once the fieldworkers reached the villages that were listed on the sample list, there seemed to be no awareness among the farmers there.
-They had no idea about the kind of farming that they were practicing: conventional, organic or better cotton.
-A development of this kind, at the end of a survey could completely ruin the entire effort put into conducting an interview.
+They had no idea about the kind of farming that they were practising: conventional, organic or better cotton.
+A development of this kind, at the end of a survey, could completely ruin the entire effort put into conducting an interview.

 Subscribe to our newsletter